winrid/mongodb-docs-download/README.md

     npm run download-docs
     open downloads/v4.4

+To get on your Kindle, first use Sigil to create the epub file, and then convert the epub to Kindle format using Calibre.

 ### Why isn't the latest version just included in this repo?

 We can provide the tool, but we can't host Mongo's own docs for licensing safety.